What can you do to travel responsibly?

 Stay at accommodations and use the services of tour operators that are certified as sustainable

 Travelers can affect change by asking hotels and other travel providers to gain certification as the most effective means to provide strong evidence that their operations are sustainable.

 Certification is a voluntary, third-party assessment, through an audit, of a tourism enterprise or destination for conformity to a standard.
 Certification is done by Certification Bodies throughout the world.
 GSTC through our partner ASI, Assurance Services International, provides accreditation to those that certify.

 GSTC Accredited means that a Certification Body (CB) awards certification according to processes that comply with international standards and good practices.
-Businesses certified by a GSTC-Accredited CB can use the GSTC Chain of Custody logo (CoC) along with the CB’s mark.
+Businesses certified by a GSTC-Accredited CB can use the “Certified to GSTC Criteria” logo along with the CB’s mark.

 1) Read the short guide “The Responsible Tourist: How to find, book and get the most from your holiday” by Anna Spenceley & Andrew Rylance.

 2) Take the “Travel Better Online Training” (30 minutes) to learn about planning your trip, ways to make a difference while traveling, and things you can do once you return home.
 By G Adventures and Sustainable Travel International (STI).

-3) Read this short article with very useful inforgraphics: Sustainable Travel: Make Sure Your Next Trip is a Green One! by Andrea Moore
+3) Read this short article with very useful infographics: Sustainable Travel: Make Sure Your Next Trip is a Green One! by Andrea Moore

 4) More tips: